blenk92/linux-subsystem-for-linux/README.md

 mnt=<;-separated list of files or directories to be mounted>
 bins=<;-separated list of files or directories that binaries are searched in>
 envPath=<new PATH environment variable (optional)>
+interpreter=<interperter for binaries, e.g. /usr/bin/qemu-aarch64-static.
+THIS A BETA FEATURE.
+YOU HAVE BEEN WARNED :-D>
 ```
 If the mountpoint within the container shall be different to the location in the root filesystem the new mount point can be specified by adding `:<new mount point>`  to the path, e.g. `/etc/file:/etc/other/file`